-An epic statement was "unke ladke ne b btech kiya tha pata nai uska kaise TCS me ho gaya" and this was the everyday story.
-When I was hoping that I will get some experience and switch to a fortune 1000 company to make my parents feel better, suddenly the company I was working has shut down.
-I started looking for a job but didn't find something good.
-Now I have reduced the frequency to meet friends and family.
-I was isolated.
+When I was hoping that I will get some experience and switch to a fortune 500 company to make my parents feel better, suddenly the company has shut down.

 I have read somewhere that to be a successful entrepreneur you should be in some form of sales business.
 Otherwise, I had very bad impression about the sales job.

-But I don't blame my parents because society was after their life for asking such questions like "beta kya kar raha h?"
-"Did he change the job?"
-Or bragging about their son's or daughter's foreign trips.
+But I don't blame my parents, because so called concerned relatives were after their life for asking such questions - "beta kya kar raha h?"
+"Did he change the job?" or bragging about their son's or daughter's foreign trips.

-But regardless of everything I decided to continue that sales job and learned a lot.
-But suddenly I realized, in order to be good at sales you must have good communication skill along with great convincing power.
+But suddenly I have realised, in order to be good at sales you must have good communication skill along with great convincing power.
 Sounds quite regular huh!!.

 I decided to join a call center and that was the free training class along with better salary from my regular sales Job.

 So as per my knowledge and experience, I was on the right path but according to society, my career was going to end.